 The Commission staff initiated work on a regional housing plan in 2008.
+The planning effort is nearing completion.
+Inventory and analysis work was completed in 2011 and a series of public meetings were held throughout the Region in late 2011 to present plan findings based on the inventories and analyses, and to obtain public input prior to beginning work on plan recommendations.
+Preliminary plan recommendations will be developed in 2012.

-The planning effort is expected to be completed in 2012.
-Initial steps completed in 2008 included the preparation of a draft scope of work for the plan and establishment of a Regional Housing Plan Advisory Committee to oversee preparation of the plan.
-A series of 10 public informational meetings were held in 2009 to solicit public input regarding the scope of work and the proposed contents of the regional housing plan.
-Other work during 2009 included development of a future vision and objectives, principles, and standards to be used to guide development of the plan, which are documented in Chapter II of the draft plan report.
-The vision of the regional housing plan is: "Provide financially sustainable housing opportunities for persons of all income levels, age groups, and special needs throughout the entire Southeastern Wisconsin Region."
+The planning work is being guided by a 29-member Regional Housing Plan Advisory Committee, which includes representatives from State, County, and local governments; advocacy groups; housing developers; and research and policy organizations.
+A vision for the plan and objectives, principles, and standards were developed early in the planning process to help guide development of the plan.
+The vision of the regional housing plan is: "Provide financially sustainable housing for persons of all income levels, age groups, and special needs throughout the entire Southeastern Wisconsin Region."

-Sub-regional housing analysis areas were also identified in 2009 to facilitate the collection of data and the analyses necessary to develop plan recommendations.
+Sub-regional housing analysis areas were identified to facilitate the collection of data and the analyses necessary to develop plan recommendations.
 The delineation of the analysis areas was related to clusters of existing and anticipated future urban development.
 The intent was to permit sub-regional analyses of housing characteristics in the Region, such as the availability of affordable housing near major employment centers and the availability of transit linking affordable housing to major employment centers.
-The housing analysis areas are shown on Map 36.
+The housing analysis areas, also referred to as "sub-areas," are shown on Map 38.